Mitko1239/softtech-exercise/README.md

 # softtech-exercise
 Repo made for exercises
-This will make a conflict!
+This will make a conflict !